Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

   - Cybervator: Minia, Jax, Airiona, Xenos, Ace, Harmony
   - Chief: Kyshumu, Alex

+- Max's altruism becomes contagious and eventually becomes the basis for the Cyvolters identity at this point Max either accepts or realize that he is a Cyvolter or she is shown helping another cyvolter

+	- Max or someone that max helps someone or max saying its is solely for the purpose making him a stronger opponent strong enough to be a challenge for him in the future

+	- Someone joins forces with Max because they want the chance to fight someone even stronger than that protagonist in hopes of climbing up in ranking

   - Minia learns that her mother is Torrey around the same time Max tells her his mother is torrey or learns that his mother is torrey or vice versa

   - Speeding Bullet is discovered to be Airiona during the tournament a fight ensues between Airiona and Kyshumu.
 Airiona is defeated Kyshumu.